alipirani88/assembly_umich/README.md

 ## Synopsis

-This pipeline assembles Illumina PE/SE FastQ reads provided in a directory using SPAdes assembler, generates multiqc assembly report and can also be used to run ariba for finding resistance genes and MLST typing.
+This pipeline performs various assembly and post-assembly steps on Illumina PE/SE reads.
+The various steps of the pipeline are - clean reads with Trimmomatic, assemble clean reads with SPAdes assembler, perform post-assembly correction with PILON, AMR and MLST typing using ARIBA.

 <!---
 This pipeline takes Illumina PE/SE FastQ reads as input for various steps of pre-processing, assembly, evaluation, assembly improvement and annotation steps.
 Require testing: The pipeline can also be used to run ariba for finding resistance genes and MLST typing.